Do NOT assume that the job interview is simply a formality before you receive the job offer.

-Job Interview Planning: Know Your Answers to the Standard Interview Questions (Pre-Interview Preparation)
+Know Your Answers to Common Interview Questions

-Prepare your Smart Answers to Interview Questions and review the Smart Strategies to Answer to Behavioral Interview Questions.
+Prepare your Smart Answers to Common Interview Questions and review the Smart Strategies to Answer to Behavioral Interview Questions.
 Practice with a friend, a video, or your mirror.

 Whether the interview is in person or via Zoom, knock their socks off by knowing as much as you can about the job, the organization, the competition, the location, and the industry.